 With 3.5 miles of sandy beach and swimmable water, and some of the most heavenly summer sunsets, Santa Monica is about fun in the sun with a healthy dose of relaxation.
-The city’s numerous shops, restaurants, and entertainment venues can convince you the city is one large coastal theme park, but it’s also a surprisingly walkable section of Los Angeles, with adjacent Venice Beach just a leisurely 2.5-mile stroll away.
+The city’s numerous shops, restaurants, vacation rentals, and entertainment venues can convince you the city is one large coastal theme park, but it’s also a surprisingly walkable section of Los Angeles, with adjacent Venice Beach just a leisurely 2.5-mile stroll away.

 Santa Monica temperatures generally hover between the mid-60s to the low 70s Fahrenheit.
 Morning skies can often be obscured by a marine layer, which typically melts away before lunch, giving way to sunshine.
 Summers can occasionally introduce warmer daytime temps in the low 80s, but the presence of a coastal breeze tends to keep the temperature hovering around perfect.
 Still, it’s never a bad idea to bring an extra light layer, especially for evening excursions.
 Otherwise, bring sunglasses and plenty of sunscreen.